madisongarccia/Blog/_posts/2024-12-18-food-afford.md

 <figure style="text-align: center;">
     <img src="{{site.url}}/{{site.baseurl}}/assets/img/plots/first_anomaly.png" alt="Description" style="width:70%; height:350px;">
-    <figcaption style="font-style: italic;">Figure 6</figcaption>
+    <figcaption style="font-style: italic;">Figure 3: Anomaly Detection</figcaption>
 </figure>

-In Figure 6, anomalies are highlighted in red.
+In Figure 3, anomalies are highlighted in red.
 These were calculated by selecting the top 1% of affordability ratios farthest from their respective cluster centroids.
 Such large distances indicate these individuals likely have unusually high ratios given the surrounding averages.

 **II.
 Cluster Analysis on Affordability, Family Size, and Ethnic Group**